Parker Health Group Center for Longevity

 We Build Better Doctors

 We build compassionate, ethical, and adaptable healthcare professionals who prioritize patient care.
 We teach them critical thinking, problem-solving, and lifelong learning, fostering evolution, innovation, and integrity in addressing healthcare challenges.
-We encourage them to collaborate with specialists including Parker Health Group and VNA, and diverse care experiences.
+We encourage them to collaborate with specialists including Parker Health Group and the VNA, and diverse care experiences.
 We create well-trained, empathetic advocates who become thoughtful, respected community pillars and contributors to society.

-Your Healthcare Your Choice
+Your Healthcare, Your Choice

 We practice self-directed care, giving you power to make informed decisions about your care, choose your doctors, manage budgets, and create personalized care plans.
 In shifting from a provider-centric model, we focus on individual autonomy, personal responsibility and holistic health needs.
 Self-directed care is particularly valuable in promoting independence, care effectiveness and patient satisfaction, as well as disability support, post-acute rehabilitation, chronic disease management and long-term care.

-The Future is in Our Hands
+The Future Is in Our Hands

 Letʼs go beyond nursing homes and hospitals for older adults.
 We can create personalized approaches that focus on their well-being and independence.
 These programs bring together experts like nurses, social workers, occupational therapists, and handymen to provide medical, social, and practical support.
 By focusing on prevention, creating personalized care plans, and addressing social issues, these alternative models reduce hospital stays, improve independence, and overall well-being.
 Seniors can “age in placeˮ with dignity and comfort.